ePudom/Data-Analyst-Portfolio/Pizza Sales/README.md

 ## Aim

-The primary objective of this project is to conduct a comprehensive analysis of pizza sales data, delving deep into the nuances of customer behavior and market trends.
+The primary objective of this project is to conduct a comprehensive analysis of pizza sales data, delving deep into the nuances of customer behaviour and market trends.

 ## Data Source